Pardus (video game): Starbases

-Starbases are important trade centers in areas where no planets are to be found and are a very important part of the economy in Pardus.
+Starbases are important trade centers in areas where no planets are to be found and are important part of the economy in Pardus.
 Player-owned starbases, though generally more difficult to maintain than other buildings, can make their owners a considerable amount of money if well placed.
 Some successful bases tend to have private web pages with extended customer services, marketing, RP elements and/or investor programs.

 An important function of starbases is providing players with a place to repair their vessels, provided the starbase owner builds a repair facility onto it.
 Starbases may also produce spacecraft and equipment, which the owner may then sell to other players.
-This is a very popular function, as player-built ships and equipment is usually considerably cheaper than their regular price offered by NPC starbases and planets.
+This is a popular function, as player-built ships and equipment is usually considerably cheaper than their regular price offered by NPC starbases and planets.
 Unlike other buildings, starbases may be transferred to another player or conquered by force.
 Starbases also play a key role in faction wars, especially in the Pardus contingents.